top of page

 • intensifying pressure for “buy and dry” and agriculture water rights conversions.

-With all these pressures, finding solutions for the long-term viability of agriculture in the Upper Arkansas River Basin is challenging.
-The Upper Arkansas Conservation District and the Central Colorado Conservancy have come together in a collaborative project under the UAWP to create the Agriculture Resilience Project for the purpose of:
+With all these pressures, finding solutions for the long-term viability of agriculture in the Upper Arkansas River Watershed is challenging.
+The Upper Arkansas Conservation District (UACD) and the Central Colorado Conservancy (CCC) have come together in a collaborative project under the UAWP to create the Agriculture Resilience Project for the purpose of:

-• Identifying mutually-beneficial projects that can address needs through a collaborative approach;
+• Identifying mutually-beneficial projects to address needs through a collaborative approach,

 • Providing support for agricultural water users through education, future system optimization, and protection of existing water rights.

-The first project of the Agriculture Resilience Project is conducting an assessment with the agricultural community to identify the key issues, challenges, and opportunities that their operations face.
-Once this assessment is complete, the Agriculture Committee will work together to develop a report that identifies priorities for multi-beneficial projects that mitigate risk, improve efficiency, and to keep agriculture viable in the Upper Arkansas River Basin.
+One of the first projects of the Agriculture Resilience Project was to conduct an assessment with the agricultural community to identify the key issues, challenges, and opportunities their operations face.
+The Agriculture Committee then worked together to develop a report to identify priorities for multi-benefit projects to mitigate risk, improve efficiency, and keep agriculture viable in the Upper Arkansas River Watershed.

 bottom of page